Generalized full matching and extrapolation of the results from a large-scale voter mobilization experiment: Concluding remarks

 \section{Concluding remarks}

-Matching is an important tool for empirical researchers.
-It has, however, not always been possible to use the method to its fullest potential.
-Algorithms with guaranteed optimality properties have limited scope and require vast computational resources; they are rarely useful when designs are complex or samples are large.
-Investigators have, therefore, been forced to use inferior methods to construct their matchings, either by simplifying the problem by allowing for a less than ideal matching structures or by using ad hoc procedures such as greedy matching.
+Matching is an important tool for empirical researchers, but the method is not always applicable.
+Algorithms with guaranteed optimality properties have limited scope and require vast computational resources.
+They are rarely useful when designs are complex or samples are large.
+Investigators have therefore been forced to use alternative approaches to construct their matches, either by simplifying the problem or by using ad hoc procedures such as greedy matching.

+We illustrate the issue with an extrapolation exercise of the treatment effects in a complex, large-scale experiment to an even larger population.
+The results of the analysis indicates that the social pressure postcard would have lead to a noticeable increase in turnout if sent to all registered voters who voted in the 2004 partisan election.
+The effect is, however, lower than if the results from the experiment were naively extrapolated.
+Well-performing and computationally efficient methods of covariate adjustment are needed to do the extrapolation in a credible way.
+The approach introduced in this paper provides a possible solution.

-In this paper, we have sought to remedy this situation.
-We have introduced a new matching method---generalized full matching---that is applicable to a large number of complex designs.
-As indicated by its name, the method generalizes the idea behind full matching.
-Both methods admit great flexibility in the construction of the matching.
-The flexibility allows for improved match quality without discarding large parts of the sample.
-However, unlike traditional full matching, our method is not restricted to one particular design; it can accommodate any number of treatment conditions and any size constraints over those conditions.
-So far, studies with such designs were forced to solve several matching problems and merge the resulting matchings in a post-processing step.
-Besides being tiring and error-prone, the approach rarely maintains optimality even if the underlying methods are optimal with respect to each separate matching problem.
+Generalized full matching is applicable to a wide range of studies.
+Like its predecessor, the method admits good match quality without discarding large parts of the sample.
+However, unlike conventional full matching, the method is not restricted to one particular design.
+It can accommodate any number of treatment conditions and intricate compositional constraints over those conditions.
+Studies with such designs have often solved several matching problems and merged the resulting matchings in a post-processing step.
+For example, \citet{Silber2014} suggest matching the units in all treatment conditions to a common reference group, or a template in the authors' terminology.
+Besides being tiring and error-prone, such approaches rarely maintain optimality even if the underlying methods are optimal with respect to each separate matching problem.
 Generalized full matching allows the investigator to construct a single matching that directly corresponds to the desired design.

-We introduced an algorithm aimed to construct generalized full matchings.
-We proved that it derives near-optimal solutions for any matching problem.
-In particular, the maximum dissimilarity between two units in a matched group is at most four times as large as the maximum dissimilarity in the optimal matching.
-This bound is likely conservative.
-We expect the typical performance to be much closer to optimal.
-For example, in our simulation study, our algorithm performs almost on par with the optimal traditional full matching algorithm.
+The algorithm used to construct these matchings, as implemented in the \texttt{quickmatch} package, uses computational resources efficiently.
+This enables investigators to use the approach also in large studies where matching methods previously been infeasible.